 What exactly are Dream Weavers 1:1 Sessions?

-As two registered occupational therapists, both Amanda & Mira (Dream Weavers founders) offer private 1:1 sessions for teens and young adults with autism, developmental differences, and other disabilities.
+As registered occupational therapists, the entire Dream Weavers team offer private 1:1 sessions for teens and young adults with autism, developmental differences, and other disabilities.
 These sessions are great for those who are looking for a more personalized approach and want to work on individual goals.

 How often and when do the sessions occur?

 Sessions occur weekly or biweekly, depending on member preference, and the types of goals you would like to work on.
 The exact timing is discussed, depending on your/ our availability.

 As soon as you would like!
 Just contact us and we can discuss when we are able to start.